Mona's Testimony: Sexual Coercion Inside Bnei Baruch

 The Trip to Israel

 At one stage, Mona came to the organization’s Israeli center.
-Here the familiar terminology of “inner work” crossed into direct intrusion on bodily boundaries.
-She was required to enter into sexual relations with men from the inner circle, endowed with special spiritual status.
+There, the familiar terminology of “inner work” crossed into direct demands involving sex.
+In her public video testimony, she said she was required to have sexual relations with men from the inner circle, and that this demand was presented through their special spiritual status, as if submission to them confirmed her own spiritual path.

 After Leaving

-When Mona left the organization and spoke publicly, the structure responded not by refuting her words.
-Her personal data were made public.
-Accusations of prostitution appeared.
-Attempts were made to destroy her business.
+When Mona left the organization and spoke publicly, according to her testimony, the group did not check her account.
+Her personal data were made public, accusations of prostitution appeared, and attempts were made to destroy her business.

-Mona is one of the few who did not back down.
+Mona remains one of the few who did not back down.
 Her video testimony is publicly available.
 The organization did not respond to it on the merits.